 If you want a more stylized version of box braids, merge two classics: Fulani braids and box braids.
 Try an orange-auburn color if you're not quite ready to go for a true red.

-Deep Red Loose Box Braid Bun
+Deep Red Loose Bun

 A loose bun is always a good idea, especially when you're ready to get your braids off your neck.
 If it's getting close to time to remove your braids, get creative with your baby hair.
 A toothbrush, edge control (layered with gel if you need), and a few extra minutes can give those edges new life.